jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

   this is where all the code for the project will stay

-* `touch <https://man7.org/linux/man-pages/man1/touch.1.html>`_ is a program which creates an empty file with the name it is given
+* `touch <https://man7.org/linux/man-pages/man1/touch.1.html>`_ is a program which creates an empty file when given a name

   - I use it to create an empty file called ``project_name.py`` to hold the source code for the program